 While a dusting of freckles on a sun-kissed child’s face might be charming, as you grow older, extra facial pigmentation (brown patches and the associated changes in skin tone and texture) sends a different and unappealing message; they are the familiar and telltale signs of aging.
 Dark spots and uneven skin tone are beauty banes that affect millions.

 Research shows that pigmentation is the most obvious miscreant in the appearance of aging.
-It is important that you learn about the triggers behind hyper pigmented skin and what ingredients work to brighten and even skin tone, and correct dark spots.
+For this reason, it's important to learn about the triggers behind hyper pigmented skin and which ingredients work to even skin tone, and correct dark spots.